pageboard/pagecut/README.md

   parse that DOM into an internal editor object model, which is in turn used by prosemirror to render that internal model into a DOM view.

-* Resolvers
-  Return synchronously or asynchronously a block from a url or from a DOM node.

-* Modifiers
-  Change a block or its rendered attributes on the fly.

 * Elements
   Blocks are instances of elements.
   An element comes in two parts:
   - its definition (name, group, contents, and json schema properties)
   - its edit and view methods, with signatures (document, block).

-* Modules
-  A simple extension system for defining resolvers and elements.
-  A module can be a simple object in which case it is added as an element having the name of the module, or it can be a class constructor function, instantiated by the viewer and accessible under `pagecut.modules[name]`.

 * Blocks
   The core data structure for holding elements instances, and persisting content.